Rational motivic path spaces and Kim's relative unipotent section conjecture: Motivic dga's

 is bijective.
 A morphism of symmetric $S$-spectra is a \emph{stable $\Gg$-cofibration} if it is a cofibration for the $\Tt$-local $\Gg$-projective model structure.
 We define the \emph{stable $\Tt$-local $\Gg$-projective model structure} on $\Spt_S^\fk{S}(\Aa)$ by taking the stable $\Tt$-equivalences for weak equivalences and the stable $\Gg$-cofibrations for cofibrations. \end{enumerate}

 \ssegment{dc5}{} Recall the \emph{monoid axiom} on a monoidal model category $M$ of Schwede-Shipley \cite{SchwedeShipley}: every

 is a weak equivalence.

 \begin{ssthm}[7.13 and 7.24 of Cisinski-D\'eglise \cite{CDHomAlg}] Let $\Aa$ be an abelian category endowed with a flat descent structure $(\Gg, \Hh)$, a flat localizing family $\Tt$, and a $\Gg$-cofibrant complex $S$.
 Then the stable $\Tt$-local $\Gg$-projective structure makes $\Spt_S^\fk{S}(\Aa)$ into a proper, cellular, symmetric monoidal model category which obeys the monoid axiom.
-Moreover, an object of $\SptSSA$ is fibrant if and only if it is an $\Om^\infty$-spectrum.\footnote{We note that the proof of the monoid axiom is a d\'evisage which executes itself automatically by regarding the tensor product as a left Quillen functor from the projective to the injective model structure, a technique which appears in various places in the literature.} \end{ssthm}
+Moreover, an object of $\SptSSA$ is fibrant if and only if it is an $\Om^\infty$-spectrum. \end{ssthm}